wp-plugins/socials-ignited/readme.txt

 == Upgrade Notice ==

 = 1.7 =
-WARNING - UPDATING TO v1.7 WILL RESULT IN YOUR FONT-BASED SOCIALS-IGNITED WIDGETS TO BE PERMANENTLY LOST.
+WARNING - UPDATING FROM <= v1.6 TO >= v1.7 WILL RESULT IN YOUR FONT-BASED SOCIALS-IGNITED WIDGETS TO BE PERMANENTLY LOST.
 FURTHERMORE, CUSTOM STYLES APPLYING TO THE FONT-WIDGET MAY NO LONGER WORK AND WILL NEED RETARGETING.
-Please keep note of your widgets' settings, remove them, and then update the plugin.
+Please keep note of your widgets' settings, remove them (the widgets), and then update the plugin.